saadeghi/tailwindcss-design-systems/README.md

     },
     variants: {},
     plugins: [
-        require('./tailwindcss-design-systems'), // 👈 add this line to enable the plugin ],
+        require('tailwindcss-design-systems'), // 👈 add this line to enable the plugin ],
 };
 ```